atakandgn/AirlineSystemApi/README.md

 - Please refer to the Swagger documentation for detailed information on each endpoint.

-## Live Project and Video Presentation of Project
+## Live Project and Video Presentation of the Project

+### Live Project Deployment

-- The live project is deployed on [RENDER](https://render.com/).
+The live version of our project is deployed on [RENDER](https://render.com/).
 You can access it [here](https://airlinesystemapi.onrender.com).

+### Video Presentation

-- The video presentation of the proejct [click](https://stuyasaredu-my.sharepoint.com/:f:/g/personal/19070006045_stu_yasar_edu_tr/EgMjb5uY4FBFut2d2FDvXfYB8AX-8_JiXLxSkLkm67FRPA?e=vvlD8y) for access.
+We have created a detailed video presentation of our project.
+To watch the presentation, click [here](https://stuyasaredu-my.sharepoint.com/:f:/g/personal/19070006045_stu_yasar_edu_tr/EgMjb5uY4FBFut2d2FDvXfYB8AX-8_JiXLxSkLkm67FRPA?e=vvlD8y).
--

 ## Database Schema

 ### Clients